≡ Menu

-Engineers are the backbone of the modern world.
-They design and construct our world, bringing new innovation to our lives.
-But one thing engineers often take for a given is that their ideas, concepts and plans will be understood by others responsible for executing their vision.
-And this is where problems arise.
-Poor communication means delays, technical problems and even failure.
+writing engineers illustrationEngineers are the backbone of the modern world.
+They design and construct the world around us, bringing innovation to our lives.
+But one thing engineers often take for granted is that their ideas, concepts, and plans will be understood by others responsible for executing their vision.
+This is where problems arise.
+Poor communication can mean delays, technical problems, and even failure.

-1. Write Clearly & Transparently
+1. Write Clearly and Transparently

 Not every person who reads your plans or proposal will have an engineering degree.
 Ask yourself who will be reading the document, and consider the key points you want to convey.
-It is essential that you create reader-friendly text that will be understood first time by the reader.
+It is essential that you create reader-friendly text that will be understood the first time by the reader.

 2. Spell Out Abbreviations